 Reconciling means to check whether the dealing that you have done for your business matches with your bank records or not.
 It is important that such reconciliation is done on regular intervals, as that would allow you to see if there are any discrepancies.

-Step to Reconcile in QuickBooks for a MAC
+Step to Bank Reconcile in QuickBooks for MAC Operating System

 - Open QuickBooks.
 Click on the Company tab displayed on the top, click on ‘Home Page’ from the drop down.
 The company home page will open and then open the QuickBooks.